J0eychnpulpey/wiseMMDC-Final/README.md

 ## Important Notes

-📝 **Blog Articles:** The blog section on the homepage displays article cards with titles and descriptions only.
-Full article content was not created as it was not required for this project milestone.
-The cards serve as placeholder examples to demonstrate the layout and design capabilities.
+⚠️ **WARNING - Blog Articles:** The blog section on the homepage displays article cards with titles and descriptions ONLY. **Full blog articles are NOT included in this website.** The cards serve as placeholder examples to demonstrate layout and design capabilities for course criteria and requirements.
+Only the core functionality (expense calculator) is fully implemented.

 🎓 **Educational Purpose:** This is a student project created for academic purposes as part of the MO-IT120 - Web Systems and Technology course at MMDC.